History of Tierra Oaks - Redding, CA

 In the Fall, the large culverts spanning Stillwater Creek that provide access to the Estates were put into place.
 Excitement was building as the grass on the 18th hole was also making its debut at this time.

-in the summer of 1993 and was promptly featured in the Northern California Golf Association magazine with many accolades.
+The summer of 1993 was when the golf course was complete and promptly featured in the Northern California Golf Association magazine with many accolades.
 Tierra Oaks Golf Club was gracing the cover of the magazine and was the topic of the feature article.

-You can review the NCGA article HERE along with the pictures used at the time of the publication.
+You can review the NCGA article in their archives along with the pictures used at the time of the publication.

 The operations at this time were housed in a temporary mobile office structure located at the far north end of Driving range.
 The Cart Barn was under construction in the early months of this year.
 The selling of Memberships were under way and they were of the Non-Equity variety as they are still are to this day.
 Upon completion of the Cart Barn, the Pro Shop opened and was located in what is now the Cart Maintenance portion of the Cart Barn.
 The Clubhouse construction was drawing near.